-Following up on last month’s article on fun run preparation, this month we are exploring a common treatment tool we use at Pinnacle Health Group in the treatment of a variety of muscular conditions – Dry Needling.
+Following up on last month’s article on fun run preparation, this month we are exploring a common treatment tool that you can book an appointment for, to treat a variety of muscular conditions – Dry Needling.

 What is Dry Needling?